The ad blocking paradox

 Why spend big CPMs on branded sites when I can get them on no-name sites?

 Another example is BMW’s Response to Ads for Its Brands on Pirate Sites.
-Somehow, BMW advertising ended up running on an unlicensed album download page, on a site called mp3crank.
+Somehow, BMW advertising ended up running on an illegal album download page, on a site called mp3crank.
 Ad networks do respond to pressure from copyright holders and remove ads from known infringing sites, but snatching revenue from original content sites is still a major effect of tracking.

 How targeted ads fail brand advertisers